raquelcandido/Real_Estate/README.md

 ______________________

-To do:
+To do (verify):
-- change colors
+- colors
+- multicollinearity
-- define homoscedasticity
+- homoscedasticity